denoland/denokv/npm/README.md

 - Access [Deno Deploy](https://deno.com/deploy) remote databases (or any endpoint implementing the open
   [KV Connect](https://github.com/denoland/denokv/blob/main/proto/kv-connect.md)
-  protocol) on Node, Bun, the browser, or any JavaScript environment.
+  protocol) on Node, Bun, or any JavaScript environment.
+  - Most use cases will be server-side, but the remote client works directly in the browser if you provide a custom `fetcher` to a server proxy (Deno Deploy's endpoints don't currently allow CORS).
 - Create local KV databases backed by [SQLite](https://www.sqlite.org/index.html), using optimized native [NAPI](https://nodejs.org/docs/latest-v18.x/api/n-api.html) packages for